 Our records include the following indexes:

-All Hampshire parish register baptisms, marriages and burials, excluding the Isle of Wight.
+All Hampshire Church of England Parish Register baptisms, marriages and burials, excluding the Isle of Wight.

 - Baptisms from 1537 to 1874

 - Marriages from 1538 to 1837 (including some Quaker and Roman Catholic)

 - Burials from 1400 to 1865 (including some Non-Conformist but no major cemeteries after 1841]

 - Monumental Inscription (MI) Index (gravestone and other memorial records) from many Hampshire Parish Churches and Cemeteries.